anshlabs716/miles/README.md

 ## MILES

 **Real data.
 Real tracking.
 Portable data.
 Your device.
-Your data.**
+Your data. all hail Foss and aosp.**

 Made by **AnshLabs716**.

+**i will never develop for apple mac and windows android and linux only**